coffebar/waybar-module-pacman-updates/README.md

 `--network-interval-seconds` - interval to run checkupdates and AUR updates with network usage.

-`--tooltip-align-columns` - format tooltip as a table using given monospaced font.
+`--tooltip-align-columns` - format tooltip as a table using given **monospaced font**.

-`--color-semver-updates` - color each package update in a color corresponding to the type of update (major, minor, patch, pre)
+`--color-semver-updates` - color each package update in a color corresponding to the type of update (major, minor, patch, pre, other)

 ### How to hide the module when there are no updates available